 Event planning internship inquiries should be directed to Jim Mahler, director of food & beverage, at firstname.lastname@example.org.
 Internship is unpaid.

-Animal-related internship inquiries should be directed to Nate Stevens, at email@example.com.
+Animal-related internship inquiries should be directed to Nancy Asherman in the zoo's administrative office at email@example.com.

-Available blocks and applicable deadlines are as follows:
+Available blocks and applicable deadlines for animal department internships:

 DEADLINE FOR COMPLETED APPLICATION PACKET